effervescentFibration/logistic_map/README.md

 ## Disclaimer

 No warranty, express or implied, is offered for anything in this repository.
-If you blow something up as a result of using anything in this repo and are sued by some regulatory body, I am not obliged to, and will not accept, responsibility for your mistake(s).
+If you blow something up as a result of using anything in this repo and are sued by some regulatory body, I am not obliged to, and will not, accept responsibility for your mistake(s).

 ## Contents & Usage